Arts & Culture Strategy 2022-2026

 Council endorsed its first Fraser Coast Culture Strategy in 2015.
 It is now time to work out our priorities to shape our culture into the future.

-To help create a strategy that reflects the aspirations, concerns and ideas from our community, a group of Arts and Culture Ambassadors has been engaged to help facilitate community conversations.
+To help create a strategy that reflects the aspirations, concerns and ideas from our community, a group of Arts and Culture Ambassadors were engaged to help facilitate community conversations.

 Who are our Ambassadors?